SharePoint Outlook Plugin or Add-In: What’s the Right Term?

 Cloud-based add-in to connect SharePoint and Outlook

-Colligo’s Email Manager for Microsoft 365 is correctly called an “add-in” because it’s a cloud-based extension that provides a secure and safe SharePoint Outlook integration.
+Colligo’s Email Manager for Microsoft 365 is correctly called an “add-in” because its a cloud-based extension that provides a secure and safe SharePoint Outlook integration.
 In provides an easy way to move your email to SharePoint.

 Specifically, the Email Manager add-in allows you to capture, classify, and tag emails and attachments from Microsoft Outlook to SharePoint and Teams from any device.
-Also, eliminating the need to switch apps, you are able to view SharePoint in Outlook.
+Also, eliminating the need to switch apps, you are able to view SharePoint in Outlook

 The resulting time and cost savings can be significant (not to mention the governance & compliance benefits!).
 Just take a look at these customer case studies: